 · * How to live the examples of great men such as Jesus, Buddha, Mohammad, Socrates, Zoroaster, and others.

 · * Important distilled teachings of spiritual books like The Book of Mormon, The Holy Bible, and the Noble Qur’an (Koran) on how to attain happiness, success, and prosperity in life.

-· * The Truth about Christianity, Islam, and Buddhism.
+· * The Truth about Jesus, Mohammad, Buddha and Christianity, Islam, and Buddhism.

 · * The Secret of Happiness.